-If you are looking for a subtle smoky flavor with sweet fruitiness, Applewood is the best wood to use.
+If you are looking for a subtle natural flavors with sweet fruitiness, Applewood is the best wood to use.

 Out of all the types of wood mentioned in this article, Applewood is the most subtle, and it brings out the earthiness in the meat.

-Cherrywood is a favorite amongst smokers because its slightly sweet flavor pairs beautifully with other wood flavors, marinades, and rubs.
+Cherry wood is a favorite amongst smokers because its subtly sweet flavor pairs beautifully with other wood flavors, marinades, and rubs.

-After the smoking process is complete, Cherrywood also gives the turkey a lovely reddish-brown hue.
+After the smoking process is complete, Cherry wood also gives the turkey meat a lovely reddish-brown hue.

-Many meat smokers love to add a small amount of hickory wood to Cherrywood for an increased depth of sweet, smoky flavors.
+Many meat smokers love to add a small amount of hickory to Cherry wood for an increased depth of sweet, smoky flavors.

-If you like bold, smoky solid flavors like what smokers usually use for barbecues, then you will love the flavor of hickory shavings.
+If you like bold, smoky solid flavors like what smokers usually use for barbecues, then you will love the strongly flavored wood of hickory shavings.

-This combination of wood shavings provides the turkey with gorgeous brown color and a rich smoky flavor.
+This combination of wood shavings provides the turkey with gorgeous brown color and a rich natural flavors.